 - Shelter – You could pack a tent, but do you know how select a good site and how to build a shelter with just a tarp or emergency survival blanket, or maybe none of those things?

 - Knots – You need to know how make the most of the cordage you have with you.
-Can you muddle through without knowing proper knots, maybe but you will run the risk of failure and use up more cordage than you would if you knew how to do it the right way.
+You can muddle through without knowing proper knots, maybe but you will run the risk of failure and use up more cordage than you would if you knew how to do it the right way.

 - Cutting tools – You need to know what knives, saws and axes or hatches hold up the best, how and when to use them and how to maintain them.

-the videos suggested (and take a look out other videos by these instructors) and
+the videos suggested (and take a look at other videos by these instructors) and

 then go and practice those skills until you have perfected them and they have